gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 struggling with his letters in the hopes of getting a smile from the teacher, and left them alone.

-"He wants you to rig traps on your ladder?" she asked Vurt.
+"He wants you to rig the traps on your ladder?" she asked Vurt.

 He nodded.
 "Quick as I can.
 Just in case."
-He sipped his tea.
-"Didn't know he knew about that."
+Then he frowned.
+"Didn't know you knew about that."

-FIXME

-He squeezed Mayeule's hand.
+She squeezed his hand.
+"Whole town knows about it."

+The corner of his mouth ticked up.
 "I'd best be about it, then."

-She squeezed back.
+She squeezed his hand.
 "Best had."

-Up in the beanfields,

-The clouds had moved on without raining, leaving the air close and oppressive.
+Up in the beanfields, the clouds had moved on without raining, leaving the air close and oppressive.
 People worked in the fields, or sat on stools outside their front doors mending shirts and plaiting bamboo and spoke in low, hushed voices, as if waiting for news from a death bed.

 Finally Gaeston exploded.
 "Everyone's acting like it's all over!"
 He was ankle deep in wet soil, a hoe in his hand.
 His spear leaned